First-Time Buyer Buy-to-Let Mortgages

 The situation needs to be plausible

-First time buyer buy to let applications have historically been subject to more abuse so even though the opportunity for people to use nefariously has largely been eliminated they still attract more scrutiny from lenders so it’s really important that the scenario you are presenting is acceptable.
+First-time buyer buy-to-let applications have historically been subject to more abuse so even though the opportunity for people to use nefariously has largely been eliminated they still attract more scrutiny from lenders so the scenario you're presenting must be acceptable.

 So, an advisor like ourselves will help to ensure early on that you are not wasting time, and to make sure that lenders will be open to the proposed setup.